awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-setting-signed-cookie-canned-policy.md

 ### Creating a Policy Statement for a Signed Cookie That Uses a Canned Policy<a name="private-content-canned-policy-statement-cookies"></a>

 When you set a signed cookie that uses a canned policy, the `CloudFront-Signature` attribute is a hashed and signed version of a policy statement\.
 For signed cookies that use a canned policy, you don't include the policy statement in the `Set-Cookie` header, as you do for signed cookies that use a custom policy\.
-To create the policy statement, perform the following procedure\.
+To create the policy statement, perform the following procedure\.<a name="private-content-canned-policy-statement-cookies-procedure"></a>

 **To create a policy statement for a signed cookie that uses a canned policy**